Eiffel Tower evacuated as man climbs the landmark

 Paris (CNN)The Eiffel Tower in Paris is being evacuated after a man was seen climbing up the side of the structure on Monday afternoon, officials told CNN.

-Visitors began tweeting pictures and videos of the individual climbing up the tower, which was built in 1887.
+Visitors began tweeting pictures and videos of the individual climbing up the tower, which is 324 meters (1,062 feet) tall.

 "The Eiffel Tower has been closed and is in the process of being evacuated because a person is scaling it," a spokeswoman for the landmark said.